The Tortoise And The Hair

 He fancied some quiet time with Gran.
 Washing her wig, with a bit of conditioner to add bounce and vitality.

 Then a stroll with Monty, who’d probably be keen to check out the back garden now his toenails were in working order.

 And this evening, a couple of hours on his own with Gran’s family photo album.

 But first, a cup of tea with Mr Pappadopoulis.
 And a relaxed chat.

 It didn’t have to be a long one.

 Vic didn’t need to say much.
 He didn’t need to say please don’t stutter or please don’t gossip or please don’t be gone.

 Just two words.

-Snot Chocolate is available in bookshops and libraries in Australia, New Zealand, and online:
+Snot Chocolate is available in bookshops and libraries in Australia, New Zealand, the UK, and online:

 The audio track on this page is an excerpt from the Bolinda Audiobook Snot Chocolate, read by Morris Gleitzman.
 Buy it online: